rieckpil/progmot/content/blog/one-year-course-release.md

 - Use IDEA shortcuts and live templates to avoid blocker while typing

-- Ads
+- Play with display ads but don't expect to get rich quickly

-Seeing the sales coming in, I also started to create ads on various platforms.
+Seeing the sales coming in, I also started to create ads on various platforms (Google Search, Twitter, Facebook and LinkedIn).
+First, the domain was new to me and their user interfaces to create new campaigns confused me

 But this doesn't work for a ($150+) product.
-The chance that a cold lead (someone who doesn't know you) will click the ad and immediately buy is quite low.
+The chance that a cold lead (someone who doesn't know you) will click the ad and immediately buy is rather low.

+After spending over $2k+ for various platforms I'm not longer directly advertising the course.
+I'm still running display ads but they make my target audience aware of some of my free courses to get in touch.
+If they like the content, they might sooner or later convert into a course participant for my Masterclass.

 ## What I Would Have Made Differently